dchen360/ihs2021-lungCT/README.md

 ![image](https://user-images.githubusercontent.com/91340560/232606660-80d70056-ef40-42da-acfb-41bbb6b43a0a.png)

 ## Insight
-- Discussion
-Overfitting: model performed well on training data but guessed randomly on testing data.
+- Model performed well on training data but guessed randomly on testing data.
 - Overfitting
   - Insufficient data, especially on non-dominant classes
   - Extract >1 slice from each image may help